 - 1. TELL health workers that after they know a woman can use CycleBeads, they need to check when she can start using them. - 2.
-SHOW and TELL how to ask questions to find out if an individual woman can start CycleBeads today, or if she needs to wait until the first day of her next period.
-Using sample case 5, ask a volunteer to read the lines for this woman while you model how to ask the questions. - TELL health workers to find the panel in the package insert called "When can you start using CycleBeads?" and LOOK at the pictures.
+EXPLAIN that she must start using the method when her next period comes.
+She can take CycleBeads home and use a condom if she has sex between now and when she gets her period.
+When her period comes, start using CycleBeads. - TELL health workers to find the panel in the package insert called "When can you start using CycleBeads?" and LOOK at the pictures.
 Hold up a large picture of this part of the insert and tape it to the wall.
 This will help them remember to check and find out when each woman can start CycleBeads. - 4.
-DISCUSS case studies 5, 6 and 7 that show how to help a woman put the ring on the right bead to start CycleBeads today.
-And, discuss cases that show a woman who needs to wait until the first day of her next period to start CycleBeads. - 4.
 ASK how health workers might help women and couples remember to move the ring one bead each day.
 (For example they can tell couples to move the ring at the same time each day, and to put the beads in a convenient place.) - 5.
 SHOW and TELL how to teach a woman what to do if she forgets to move the ring.
 Use the insert panel "What if you forget to move the ring?". - 6.
-REVIEW the main points about how to: - Find out when a woman can start CycleBeads - Tell a woman what to do if she forgets to move the ring.
+REVIEW the main points about how to: - Tell a woman how to start using CycleBeads. - Tell a woman what to do if she forgets to move the ring.